 Take the Erasmus+ English Language Exam (ELE).

-Students who have previously participated in the Erasmus+ program (study and/or traineeship) or who withdrew after the given deadline will be deducted 10 points at the time of evaluations.
+(-) Students who have previously participated in the Erasmus+ program and students who withdrew in the previous years after the given deadline will have 10 points deducted from their Erasmus score at the time of evaluations.

-Students who wish to participate to the program in their countries of citizenship will be deducted 10 points.
+(-) Students who wish to participate to the program in their countries of citizenship will have 10 points deducted from their Erasmus score.

 Applicants must submit their acceptance/invitation letters provided by the companies before the deadline announced by the OzU IO.
 The applicants should contact their faculty program coordinator to get signed approval on their acceptance letter.